Controversial NYC policy forces some unsheltered people to receive mental health care

 "As a city, we have a moral obligation to support our fellow New Yorkers and stop the decades-long practice of turning a blind eye towards those suffering from severe mental illness," Adams said in a news release last November.

-But Donna Lieberman, executive director of the New York branch of the American Civil Liberties Union New York Civil Liberties Union, believes medical personnel are in a better position than police or the public health system to make tough calls about what kind of care a person needs.
+But Donna Lieberman, executive director of the New York Civil Liberties Union, believes medical personnel are in a better position than police or the public health system to make tough calls about what kind of care a person needs.

 "What the mayor is doing … is throwing more police at a problem that requires a public health solution," she said.